AntonyDalmiere/passthrough_support_globexclude_fuse_fs/README.md

 ## Key Features

 - **Union Mount:** Combine the contents of two directories into a single, unified view.
-- **Glob Pattern Exclusion:** Fine-grained control over which files and directories are included or excluded from the upper or lower directory.
+- **Glob Pattern Exclusion:** Fine-grained control over which files and directories are included or excluded from two directories.
-- **Performance:** Designed for efficiency, minimizing overhead and maximizing throughput.
 - **Cross-Platform:** Works seamlessly on Linux, macOS, and Windows.
 - **Easy to Use:** Simple CLI interface and Python API for integration into your projects.